 2. Contemporaneous TP documentation requirement (cont.)
 The Local Files is to disclose detailed information on the enterprise's related party transactions, including enterprise overview, related party relationship, related party transactions, comparability analysis, selection and application of TF method.
-(4) Special Issue Files: Materials prepared by an enterprise which implements a cost sharing agreement or has a related party debt-to-equity ratio exceeding the threshold (thin capitalization).
+Special Issue Files: Materials prepared by an enterprise which implements a cost sharing agreement or has a related party debt-to-equity ratio exceeding the threshold (thin capitalization).
 3. Thresholds or exemption from TP documentation requirement Besides the thresholds mentioned in item 2, enterprises have only domestic related party transactions may choose not to prepare master file, local file and special issue file.
 4. Timeline of preparing and filing of TP documentation A master file shall be completed within 12 months of the fiscal year end of the ultimate holding company of the enterprise group; local file and special issue file shall be completed by 30 June of the year following the year during which the related party transactions occur.
 5. TP audits done by tax authority For target taxpayers with substantial cross border related party transactions as well as taxpayers making continues losses, the Chinese tax authority has right to assess the adequacy of the taxpayer's compliance with the arm's length principles for intra-group transactions and may make adjustments if profits are not at arm's length.
 6. Advance Pricing Arrangement Enterprises may enter into an APA with the tax authorities in respect of the pricing principles and calculation methods for the related party transactions of the future period.
 An APA generally includes six phases including pre-filing meeting, formal application, review and evaluation, negotiations, signing of the agreement, and monitoring and execution.
 Enterprises with effective advance pricing agreements in place may choose not to prepare local file and special issue file with respect to the related party transactions covered by such advance pricing agreements, and the amount of these related party transactions is excluded from the calculation of the thresholds.
 7. Mutual Agreement Procedures China as a treaty partner to more than 100 double tax treaties subscribes to the mutual agreement procedures generally as prescribed under Article 25 of the OECD model tax convention.
 8. Basis to recover intra-group service charges There is no official regulation.
 The cost plus 5%- 15% mark up as an arm's length service fee charge for transactions rendered between intra-group and related companies is acceptable in practice.

-9. Cross border management fee charges of the People's Republic of China stipulates that een enterprises shall not be deductible from 10.
-Inter-company loans related parties exceeds a sp expense.
-The portion of inter investment that an enterprise receives from its ecified ratio set forth and results in an interest rest expense related to debt exceeding that ratio n computing taxable income.
-Ratio (debt to equity) Financial enterprises Other enterprises 5:1 11.
-Transfer pricing penalties for non-compliance documentation and other rel provisions, when additional t special tax investigation, an China central base lending r related. ted party transactions, submit contemporaneous levant information in accordance with relevant tax is imposed by the tax administrations during the interest can be levied based on the People's Bank of rates for the same period to which the tax payment is not fulfilled, the tax payer will also need to pay a 50%- ax.
+9. Cross border management fee charges Enterprise Income Tax Law of the People's Republic of China stipulates that management fees paid between enterprises shall not be deductible from taxable income.
+10. The ratio of debt and equity investment that an enterprise receives from its related parties exceeds a specified ratio set forth and results in an interest expense.
+The portion of interest expense related to debt exceeding that ratio shall not be deductible when computing taxable income.
+Inter-company Ioans Type of enterprise Ratio (debt to equity) Financial enterprises 5:1 Other enterprises 2:1 11.
+Transfer pricing penalties for non- compliance For enterprises that file related party transactions, submit contemporaneous documentation and other relevant information in accordance with relevant provisions, when additional tax is imposed by the tax administrations during the special tax investigation, an interest can be levied based on the People's Bank of China central base lending rates for the same period to which the tax payment is related.
+If such filing requirements is not fulfilled, the tax payer will also need to pay a 50%- 500% fine of the additional tax.

-HONG KONG 2021 TRANSFER PRICING
+HONG KONG 2023 TRANSFER PRICING